About Us

 Portland Head Light at Sunset – Photo by: Richard Morin

-In October 2022, the Cape Elizabeth Historical Preservation Society moved into the former Bachelor Officers’ Quarters located at the far end of the Parade Ground near the baseball field.
-They are open Monday and Thursday from 9:00 am – Noon and have local and military history exhibits on display.
+In October 2022, the Cape Elizabeth Historical Preservation Society (CEHPS) relocated to the former Bachelor Officers’ Quarters, at the end of the Parade Ground near the baseball field.
+Visit their website for operating hours to view local and military history exhibits.

 Walking in Fort Williams Park - Photo by: Cindy Farr-Weinfeld